Quote: "Borrowing more money to pay debts is not a decision that should be made without the specific recommendation of a professional debt adviser."

 In the case of secured loans, this advice cannot be more important.
 Secured loans are usually taken out against a high value asset such as a car or home.
 Failure to maintain repayments of these loans can result in the loss of that asset.

 If you can maximize your income, you will find it easier to meet the demands of your creditors.
 One way to do this is to check if you are receiving all of the benefits you are eligible for.
 These include:

 The best way to know what you are eligible for is to contact your creditors as soon as your circumstances change.

 As you can see there are many things you can do and many resources available to help you.
-This is a sensitive situation that can have terrible consequences for the debtor and their families.
 Think carefully before accepting any debt solution and make sure the advice you seek is from a sound, trustworthy source.

 Loan Information for low income singles, families, seniors and disabled.
 Includes home, vehicle and personal loans.

 Famous People with Disabilities - Well known people with disabilities and conditions who contributed to society.